noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 What we did in the above example was to use the maximal number of threads (`1024`) support by the used GPU and performed our operations with them.
 This way we only occupied one *streaming multiprocessor* (SM) but the GPU has several SMs - this is similar to how a CPU has multiple cores.

-### Multiple Streamin Multiprocessors
+### Multiple Streaming Multiprocessors

-To get the full performance we need to run our kernel not just with multiple threads, but also with multiple blocks.
+To get the full performance, we need to run our kernel not just with multiple threads, but also with multiple blocks.

 In this technical blog from NVIDIA [CUDA Refresher: The CUDA Programming Model](https://developer.nvidia.com/blog/cuda-refresher-cuda-programming-model/) we can read more about it.
 The following figure illustrates it quite nicely:
 \figenvsource{Kernel execution on GPU.}{/assets/pages/hpc/kernel-execution-on-gpu-1.png}{}{ https://developer.nvidia.com/blog/cuda-refresher-cuda-programming-model/}

-If you use blocks, the computation of your index in `M` becomes a bit more tricky to compute and you also need to have more storage for `M`.
+If we use blocks, the computation of our index in `M` becomes a bit more tricky to compute and we also need to have more storage for `M`.

 Similar as with the `threadIdx().x` we have a `blockIdx().x` and a `blockDim().x` to perform this computation.